Written by: Michael Den Boer on March 19th, 2014

 Extras for this release include trailers for Blind Woman’s Curse (3 minutes 20 seconds – 1080 Progressive Widescreen, in Japanese with English subtitles), Stray Cat Rock: Machine Animal (2 minutes 46 seconds – 1080 Progressive Widescreen, in Japanese with English subtitles), Stray Cat Rock: Sex Hunter (3 minutes 16 seconds – 1080 Progressive Widescreen, in Japanese with English subtitles), Stray Cat Rock: Wild Jumbo (2 minutes 40 seconds – 1080 Progressive Widescreen, in Japanese with English subtitles) and Stray Cat Rock: Beat ’71 (2 minutes 35 seconds – 1080 Progressive Widescreen, in Japanese with English subtitles) and a detailed and insightful audio commentary with Japanese cinema expert Jasper Sharp.

-Rounding out the extras is a reversible cover art and a collector’s booklet featuring new writing on the film by Japanese cinema expert Tom Mes, illustrated with original archive stills.
+Rounding out the extras is a reversible cover art and a twenty page booklet that comes with cast & crew info, an essay titled ‘Meiko’s Adventure in Professor Ishii’s Erotic-Grotesque Wonderland’ written by Japanese cinema expert Tom Mes and information about the transfer.
 Also included with this release is a DVD counterpart that includes all the contents present on the Blu-Ray disc included with this release.
 Overall Blind Woman’s Cruse gets an exceptional release from Arrow Video, highly recommended.